-Special Needs at Sea works with Costa to provide mobility services for thousands of travelers aboard their ships each year!
+Special Needs at Sea works with Costa Cruise Line to provide handicap travel services for thousands of travelers aboard their ships each year!

-Costa Cruises welcomes guests to experience “Cruising Italian Style.”
+Costa Cruise Line welcomes guests on accessible cruise excursions to experience “Cruising Italian Style.”
 The spirit of Italy and the Italian way are the ‘amore’ of a Costa Cruise.
 Once onboard, celebrate during the Festa Italiana, an Italian street festival at sea, or enjoy a cup of cappuccino pool side.
-Whatever one chooses to do onboard, Costa provides optimum service levels in order to enhance guests’ cruise experiences and ensures enjoyment of voyages.
+Whatever one chooses to do on an accessible vacation, Costa provides optimum handicap travel services in order to enhance guests’ cruise experiences and ensure enjoyment of voyages.
 This is especially important for any passengers with disabilities or impairments.

-Costa accommodates persons with hearing impairments and visual impairments.
+Costa Cruise Line provides handicap travel services to persons with hearing impairments and visual impairments.
 For guests with visual impairments, Braille signage is available at elevator stations and cabin doors onboard the Costa Atlantica, Concordia, Costa, Deliziosa, Fortuna, Luminosa, Magica, Mediterranea, Pacifica and Serena.
 Guests will be provided with general information and security procedures onboard the ship at the information desk and through a designed TV channel in the guests’ cabins.
 And on board the newer vessels (Costa Atlantica, Concordia, Fortuna, Luminosa, Magica, Mediterranea, Pacifica, Serena and Victoria), the elevators audibly announce the floor number.

 For guests who are hearing impaired, hearing impaired kits are provided in the cabins and the main show lounges have compatible assistive listening systems.

-Costa requests that travel agents or direct passengers advise the Reservations Department of any special need at the time of booking (no later than 30 days prior to the cruise).
-Costa does not provide wheelchairs or scooters for their guests.
-For wheelchair rentals, scooter rentals or other special needs equipment rentals, contact Special Needs Group at 1-800-513-4515.
-For questions and more information regarding traveling with special needs, contact Costa’s Reservations Department at 1-800-GOCOSTA.
+Costa Cruise Line requests that travel agents or direct passengers advise the Reservations Department of any special need and handicap travel services required at the time of booking (no later than 30 days prior to the cruise).
+Costa cruise ships do not provide wheelchairs or scooters for their guests.
+For wheelchair rentals, scooter rentals or other special needs equipment rentals for accessible cruise excursions, contact Special Needs Group at 1-800-513-4515.
+For questions and more information regarding accessible vacations for special needs, contact Costa’s Reservations Department at 1-800-GOCOSTA.